SiminLi94/Loan-Default-Prediction-Transaction-Based-Risk-Modeling/README.md

 data = pd.read_pickle('path/to/data/dataset.pkl')

 ## Submission:
-A) Your submission should be a CSV file containing: 5,000 rows corresponding to instances 10000-14999 from the dataset Each row has two columns: column 1 – id of customer column 2 – probability that isDefault==1 (probability the customer does not pay back the loan)
+A) Your submission should be a CSV file containing: 5,000 rows corresponding to instances 10000-14999 from the dataset.
+Each row has two columns:

+column 1 – id of customer,

+column 2 – probability that isDefault==1 (probability the customer does not pay back the loan)

 B) Create a small (1 page) presentation that you would hypothetically give to a salesperson of the company when presenting your algorithm, so that the salesperson could understand your algorithm and explain how it works to a potential customer.

 In the 1 page, answer the following: